RaytheonSI/RulesBot/README.md

 A Slack bot which reminds users about rules.

 When installed to a workspace the bot periodically checks the specified channels and posts an excerpt from the rules when enough other messages have been posted as configured.
 The posts also include a button to request the full set of rules (in a message to the requesting user only).
 The bot also responds with rules to direct communication from users.
+A slash command is provided to allow workspace administrators to interactively view logs, change configuration, change rules, and post rules to any channel.

 ## Slack Configuration